Cypress Island

 Cypress Island is the westernmost part of Skagit County, Washington, and is about halfway between the mainland and offshore San Juan County.
 It is separated from Blakely Island to the west by Rosario Strait and from Guemes Island to the east by Bellingham Channel.
-The island has a land area of 5500 acre, and a population of 40 persons as of the 2000 United States census.
+The island has a land area of 5500 acre, and a population of 40 people as of the 2000 United States census.

 The Washington Department of Natural Resources manages about 5100 acre of the island and leaves the island in a natural state.
 Cypress is heavily forested and has a system of trails linking various parts of the island.
 In roughly the middle of the island is a lake of about 7 acre.
 On the southeastern corner of the island is a sheltered bay featuring a salmon fish farm.
-Cypress is not served by ferry and there are no public utilities on the island.
+Cypress is not served by public ferry and there are no public utilities on the island.

 The island is a popular destination for kayak trips due its relatively close proximity to the mainland and to the camping available at two sites on the east side.

 Sheltered anchorages for boaters can be found in Eagle Harbor with public state park facilities.

 Natural features

-Most of the island is underlain by ultramafic rock such as serpentinite, which provides a poor balance of nutrients to soils that develop on it.
+Most of the island is underlain by ultramafic rock such as serpentinite, which provides a poor balance of nutrients to soils that develop on it, although dustings of non-ultramafic material such as volcanic ash and loess (both of which are evident over most of the Skagit County soil survey area) may improve the nutrient status somewhat.
 The island's dominant soil series is Guemes very stony loam.
 Limited areas of fertile non-ultramafic soils occur around the island's northern end and in small pockets elsewhere.
 Most of these are mapped as Catla gravelly ashy sandy loam.

 Forests on the island are dominated by Douglas fir.
 The magnesium-rich bedrock supports a considerable population of seaside juniper.
 Other common trees include shore pine, Pacific madrone and Douglas maple.
 Some western hemlock, western red cedar, grand fir, red alder and bigleaf maple also occur.